Andrew Carter’s Lectures:

 Nemesis, Alfred Rethel (1816-1859)

 She floats in the air, radiant, her white wings unfurled.
-Your first thought is that she is a guardian angel.
-But then other details catch your eye.
-A sword in one hand.
-An hourglass in another.
+At first, you might think she’s a guardian angel.
+Then other details catch your eye.
+The sword at her side.
+The hourglass in her hand.
 And the man running away from her, too terrified to look over his shoulder.

-Other artists depicted the terrible goddess.
+Other artists have depicted this terrible goddess, but failed to capture her dreadful glory.
 Pierre-Paul Prud’hon painted a similar scene, but the differences between the two works is striking.

 Prud’hon’s canvas is overpopulated, with the victim luridly splayed on the ground.
 The murderer is exposed not by the goddess (who has a feeble torch in her hand), but by the bright moonlight.